 How to nail your brand voice

-Each of the brands I’ve highlighted shares a set of attributes that together work to establish a brand voice that commands attention and engages audiences; think The Three Cs – character, customer, consistency.
-Whether you’re launching a new brand, or, feel your current brand voice needs refreshing, follow The Three Cs to help you nail your brand voice.
+Each of the brands I’ve highlighted shares a set of attributes that together work to establish a brand voice that commands attention and engages audiences; think The Three C’s – character, customer, consistency.
+Whether you’re launching a new brand, or, feel your current brand voice needs refreshing, follow this formula to help you nail your brand voice.

 Think of your brand as a personality, how would you describe it?
 Choose 3 words that give your brand character and use these to form your tone and writing style.